 If you have set the posAfterContPocket parameter (no. 201007) to ToolAxClearanceHeight, the control will position the tool at clearance height only in the direction of the tool axis when the cycle has finished.
 The control will not position the tool in the working plane.
+There is a danger of collision!

-- ► After the end of the cycle, position the tool with all coordinates of the working plane, e.g. L X+80 Y+0 R0 FMAX - Make sure to program an absolute position after the cycle; do not program an incremental traversing movement - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - If no allowance was defined in Cycle 20, the control generates the error message "Tool radius too large." - If you run Cycle 24 without having roughed out with Cycle 22, then enter "0" for the radius of the rough mill. - The control automatically calculates the starting point for finishing.
+- ► After the end of the cycle, position the tool with all coordinates of the working plane (e.g., L X+80 Y+0 R0 FMAX) - Make sure to program an absolute position after the cycle; do not program an incremental traversing movement - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - If no allowance was defined in Cycle 20, the control generates the error message "Tool radius too large." - If you run Cycle 24 without having roughed out with Cycle 22, then enter "0" for the radius of the rough mill. - The control automatically calculates the starting point for finishing.
 The starting point depends on the available space in the pocket and the allowance programmed in Cycle 20. - If M110 is activated during operation, the feed rate for arcs compensated on the inside will be reduced accordingly. - This cycle monitors the defined usable length LU of the tool.
-If the LU value is less than the DEPTH Q15, the control will display an error message.
+If the LU value is less than the DEPTH Q15, the control will display an error message. - The cycle considers the miscellaneous functions M109 and M110.
+During the inside and outside machining of circular arcs the control keeps the feed rate constant at the cutting edge for inside and outside radii.